 With almost any program available at our fingertips, it is undeniable software continues to impact businesses across the board.
 In fact, venture capitalist Marc Andreessen once claimed that software is “eating the world,” – an image that gives a sense of the extent to which software is really influencing the use of technology.

-In addition to playing a role in the myriad of consumer-facing applications and services available, software is hard at work behind the scenes, and even influences how data centres operate.
+In addition to playing a role in the myriad of consumer-facing applications and services available, software is hard at work behind the scenes, and even influences how data centers operate.

 For example, let’s start with virtualisation.
-Virtualisation was a big change for data centre operators since it automated and streamlined server provisioning.
+Virtualisation was a big change for data center operators since it automated and streamlined server provisioning.

 However, virtualisation didn’t truly modernise network and storage infrastructure for the next wave of business challenges stemming from technologies like cloud computing.